 Here’s a Quick Rundown on What ESAs, Service Animals & Other Companion Animals Can and Cannot Do

 A huge difference between the two is that service dogs are allowed everywhere.
 This includes hotels, cafes, restaurants, and stores without a pet-friendly policy.
-Emotional support animals can only go to pet-friendly places.
+Emotional support animals, on the other hand, can only go to pet-friendly places.

 Emotional Support Dog for Sale?
 How to Find an ESA in Your City/Province/Campus!

 Looking for an ESA for sale in your area?
 Here’s a (not-so-well-kept) secret: you won’t find one!
-Any animal can become an emotional support animal.
+That’s because any animal can become an emotional support animal.
 The only thing you need is (you guessed it!) an emotional support animal letter.

 How to Ask a Doctor for an Emotional Support Dog Canada Letter?